 12412 Newcastle Way

 First opened in 1975 as Renton Station 17, Bellevue Station 9 has served Newport Hills and the City of Newcastle since 1995.
-The Police and Fire Mobile Command Unit is housed here for use during major incidents.
+Our newly acquired Brush Truck is housed at Station 9 for easy deployment to our neighborhoods most at risk of urban wildfire.

 1217 112th Ave NE (Approximate Address)